Marketing, they say, is the process of getting people interested in what you have to offer (product or service). It’s that simple (a no-brainer).

-Audience targeting is ensuring that the advertiser’s ads gets to his desired (targeted) audience.
+Audience targeting is ensuring that the advertiser’s ads get to his desired (targeted) audience.

-This is a feat that for long could not be achieved with a high degree of accuracy, until AI roll in.
+This is a feat that for a long could not be achieved with a high degree of accuracy until AI rolled in.

-AI systems are able to ensure that only your targeted audience gets your ads.
+AI systems can ensure that only your targeted audience gets your ads.

-If I run an ad on Facebook targeting only India males aged 21 – 30, that live in Delhi and are interested in Machine Learning.
-My ads will certainly (99.9%) get to only India males aged 21 – 30, that live in Delhi and are interested in Machine Learning.
+If I run an ad on Facebook targeting only Indian males aged 21 – 30, that live in Delhi and are interested in Machine Learning.
+My ads will certainly (99.9%) get to only Indian males aged 21 – 30, that live in Delhi and are interested in Machine Learning.